 C++ Pointer example to swap two numbers without using a third Variable

-Let us take an example to illustrate how we can swap two numbers without using a third variable in C++.
+Let's consider an instance to demonstrate how we can exchange two values without the need for a third variable in C++.

 Example